-Worldata InfoCenter, Inc. has further committed to refer unresolved Privacy Shield and Safe Harbor complaints to the DMA an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit the DMA for more information or to file a complaint.
-The services of the DMA are provided at no cost to you.
+Worldata InfoCenter, Inc. has further committed to refer unresolved Privacy Shield complaints to the ANAANA an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please contact or visit the ANA for more information or to file a complaint.
+The services of the ANA are provided at no cost to you.

-Further information about their programs is available at https://thedma.org/resources/compliance-resources/privacy-shield-safe-harbor-guide/.
-In addition, consumers may register and/or otherwise contact the DMA Privacy Shield/Safe Harbor Line at:
+Further information about their programs is available at https://thedma.org/resources/consumer-resources/privacyshield-consumers/.
+In addition, consumers may register and/or otherwise contact the ANA Privacy Shield at:

 In the event complaints to Worldata InfoCenter, Inc. and ANA do not result in a satisfactory resolution, a consumer may seek binding arbitration.
 Additionally, if the consumer has a national security concern, you can contact the Ombudsperson at the Department of State at http://www.state.gov/s/ombudsman/.